GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 03/Trippy (part 2)/README.md

 [![Platform](https://img.shields.io/badge/Platform%20-Win32-blue.svg)](https://github.com/GeorgePimpleton/Win32-games/)

 ### Trippy Versions
-2. updated with menus/About... dialog, fully modern WinAPI compliance and using smart pointers and using my RTK
+2. updated with menus/About... dialog

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.